In life, the worst miscalculation a group could make is to take the patience or tolerance of others for granted.

 Our Constitutions, especially that of 1963, have always had and presented Nigeria as a secular state.

 Being a secular state means that Nigeria has no state religion.
 Citizens are fundamentally allowed to practise the religion of their choice.

-As we could sincerely attested to, nothing is as sensitive and volatile as religion.
+As we can all sincerely attest to, nothing is as sensitive and volatile as religion.
 No wonder, our founding fathers allowed it to be a matter of personal choice.

-In Nigeria, there are different types of religion; Traditional, Christian, Islamist and Jewish.
+In Nigeria, there are different types of religions; Traditional, Christian, Islamist and Jewish.